 5. Follow Flying Guidelines

 First, a caveat: the information in this section is subject to change.
 Different jurisdictions have different rules regarding drones, and laws have a way of changing.
-Since drones are a relatively new phenomenon, the rules around them can be changeable.
+Moreover, since drones are a relatively new phenomenon, the rules around them can be changeable.

 In the US, the Federal Aviation Administration regulates the use of drones.
-Any drone that weighs more than 0.55 pounds needs to be registered with the FAA, and the registration number must be displayed on your drone.
-For drones that weigh more than 55 pounds, additional rules apply, but any drone of that size is not for the general public anyway.
+Any drone that weighs more than 0.55 pounds needs to be registered with the FAA, and the registration number must be displayed on the drone.
+Additional rules apply for drones weighing more than 55 pounds, but any drone of that size is not for the general public anyway.

 Once you’re registered and ready to fly, there are some rules to keep in mind.
 Again, these will vary from one jurisdiction to the next, but some guidelines seem to be fairly universal.
 Use your common sense, and if in doubt, err on the side of caution.